 We always left our valuables at Concha de Perla where tourists and locals are alike

 What we experienced they are utterly safe not like anywhere else in Ecuador or especially in Quito.
 Most of the 40 thousand residents depend on tourism on their islands.
 They don’t earn much from the cruise ship tourism.
 English is commonly spoken, and all the people we met were friendly and attentive.
+However, watch your valuables or leave them in the hotel safe.
+We always left our passports and credit cards in the hotel or guesthouse.

 How Much Does a Vacation on Galapagos Cost